Skrokkio/traduci_gamelist/README.md

-a simple python tool for translate <desc> tags into gamelist.xml (retropie) with google translator
+a simple python tool for translate games description tags inside gamelist.xml (retropie) with google translator from english to ita